A Guide to a Traditional Christmas Dinner in France, a Sumptuous Feast of Several Courses

 It’s rich and utterly delicious.
 As someone who likes to finish on something sweet, the perfect end to a huge meal.

-And the best bit is literally every patisserie and supermarket sells these.
+And the best bit is that literally every patisserie and supermarket sells these.
 They are everywhere, so no baking required.

 Sixth Course – Digestifs et Le Café